shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

 ## Task 6: Data Science Experience
 1. Select **Fabric experience selector icon** (currently set to Data Engineering) on the bottom left of your screen.
 Fabric experience dialog opens.
 2. Select Data Science.
 You will be navigated to the **Data Science Home page**.
 Again, there are four sections.
-In the Recommended section, notice the items:
+In the Recommended section, notice the following items:

     a. **ML model:** Used to create machine learning models.

-    b. **Experiment:** Used to create, run, and track development of multiple models.
+    b. **Experiment:** Used to create, run, and track the development of multiple models.

     c. **Notebook:** Used to explore data and build machine learning solutions.